ODSOperations/issues/README.md

 ## Rules and Guidelines
 1. If you have a bug to report, make sure it hasn't already been reported or is in the "Known Bugs" section of this readme.
 Use the search button.

-2. Refrain from profanity and swearing in your bug reports
+2. Refrain from profanity and swearing in your bug reports.

-3. If your issue involves crash, please indicate in your report what you were doing right before you crashed, as well as a log and steps that can replicate the crash, if applicable.
+3. If your issue involves a crash, please indicate in your report what you were doing right before you crashed, as well as a log and steps that can replicate the crash, if applicable.

 4. The same applies to glitches or general bugs; please include steps to replicate the issue and we will take a look at it from there.